marshki/GlucTool/README.rst

 * milligram per decileter to millimole per liter (mg/dl to mmol/l), or
 * millimole per liter to milligram per decileter (mmol/l to mg/dl).

-and return a table of conversions, e.g:
+and a receive a table of the conversion, e.g:

 +------------+------------+
 |   mg/dl    |   mmol/l   |